Too Loud a Solitude: Plot summary

-Haňt'a continues with his work, dreaming, recalling memories, and ruminating on his daily activities.
-His uncle dies, and he is called to take care of the body, which sparks Haňt'a to remember the long-lost love of his youth, who he refers to only as a Gypsy girl.
+Haňťa continues with his work, dreaming, recalling memories, and ruminating on his daily activities.
+His uncle dies, and he is called to take care of the body, which sparks Haňťa to remember the long-lost love of his youth, who he refers to only as a Gypsy girl.
 He recalls flying a kite together.
 One day, she was not waiting for him when he came home from work.
-Haňt'a later learned she was captured by Gestapo and sent to a concentration camp.
-When she did not return at the end of the war, Haňt'a burned their kite.
+Haňťa later learned she was captured by Gestapo and sent to a concentration camp.
+When she did not return at the end of the war, Haňťa burned their kite.
 He now does not remember her name.

-Haňt'a hears of a new automatic paper compacting press run by the Brigade of Socialist Labor.
+Haňťa hears of a new automatic paper compacting press run by the Brigade of Socialist Labor.
 He visits the press and is shocked by its efficiency and the impersonal approach of its workers.
 He runs back to his own press and begins working fervently, feeling that his artistic days are over.
-It is too late, though, as his boss says he will waste no more time on Haňt'a.
-In a dream-like sequence, Haňt'a visits another love of his youth, who has taken up with an artist who is building a statue of her in the form of an angel.
+It is too late, though, as his boss says he will waste no more time on Haňťa.
+In a dream-like sequence, Haňťa visits another love of his youth, who has taken up with an artist who is building a statue of her in the form of an angel.

-Two Socialist Laborers take over Haňt'a's press, and he is reassigned to compacting entirely clean paper.
-Unable to watch the Socialists work efficiently and impersonally, Haňt'a rescues one last book to bring to a friend.
+Two Socialist Laborers take over Haňťa's press, and he is reassigned to compacting entirely clean paper.
+Unable to watch the Socialists work efficiently and impersonally, Haňťa rescues one last book to bring to a friend.
 He embarks on another dream-like sequence through town, stopping at multiple breweries and contemplating the change he is facing.
 He finally walks almost unconsciously to his cellar.
 Defiantly, he places himself in his press, clutching a book by Novalis, he starts up the compactor.
-At the moment of his death, Haňt'a sees a vision of his Gypsy girl flying a kite with his face.
+At the moment of his death, Haňťa sees a vision of his Gypsy girl flying a kite with his face.
 Through the images, he finally remembers her name, Ilonka.

 Style

 Biographers have cited the influence of Hrabal's uncle and childhood on his writing style.
 Hrabal did not take to schooling well, and instead preferred an informal education, rambling around town, observing people at their jobs, and listening to how they spoke and what they spoke about.
 In addition, his uncle stayed with his family for an extended period in his childhood, and he enjoyed listening to his uncle's long-winded reminiscences.
 This rambling fashion of storytelling informed the way Hrabal would write much of his prose.

-Too Loud a Solitude is written in this characteristic style, which Hrabal called pabeni and which most closely translates to "palavering."
-The narrative meanders through Haňt'a's daily life as he travels between work and home, through his interactions with others, through his memories, and through the wisdom he learns from his beloved books.
+Too Loud a Solitude is written in this characteristic style, which Hrabal called pábení and which most closely translates to "palavering."
+The narrative meanders through Haňťa's daily life as he travels between work and home, through his interactions with others, through his memories, and through the wisdom he learns from his beloved books.
 This wandering narrative style advances the plot slowly and takes the time to explore symbolism and themes within the novel.